bacarini/reward_system/README.md

 ![](resources/private/ranking.png)

 #### Reset
-If you would like to reset all the counting, you also can reset the data.
+It is also possible to reset the data.

 ___
 ## Testing